John-OConnell/CS5600_Computer_Systems/practicum1/README.md

 *Having a cache means that every messages that is stored ("sent") is stored in the cache and also written to disk.
 When a message is\
 read (found), it should first be looked for in cache.
 If the message cannot be found in the cache, the message needs to be loaded\
-from disk and place in the cache.*
+from disk and placed in the cache.*

 *Create appropriate lookup data structures to facilitate finding messages in the cache.
 In your code, thoroughly describe your\
 strategy and design and why you chose it.
 Mention alternative designs and why you did not consider them.
 You may discuss your\